serhatbsts/ComputerScienceStudentsSummerHomeWork/README.md

 https://www.youtube.com/watch?v=gdjcKwWxe08
 https://www.youtube.com/watch?v=pdtpWYNBzqM
 https://www.designgurus.io/answers/detail/SOLID-design-principles?gad_source=1&gclid=CjwKCAjwrvyxBhAbEiwAEg_KghHhNQnTZ5eqEyzNx7Inh0o4w0sOQ8r6CdTzt8bpxVL_jFwMmSSBNRoCFt0QAvD_BwE
 ### -Use git for version control.
 Create a repository in github, and share the link with us.
-Use branches for development,and create a pull request for review.
+Use branches for development,and create a pull request to master branch for review.
 Send me the PR link for review.
-Without PR and review you can't merge to main branch
+Without PR and review you can't merge to master branch.
+Follow the review comments
 - Follow clean git history for the project.
 Write good commit messages.
 Make sure that the commit messages are clear and understandable.
 - Use the best practices for the project.
 Use the best practices for the project structure, naming conventions, etc.
 - Unit test the application.
 Write unit tests for the application.
 Use Junit, Mockito,AssertJ for unit testing.